owlbarn/tutorial/book/case-image-inception/README.md

 ```

 Here the `conv2d_bn` is a basic building block used in this network, consisting of a convolution layer, a normalisation layer, and a relu activation layer.
+We have already introduced how these different types of layer work.
+You can think of `conv2d_bn` as an enhanced convolution layer.

-We still stack layers, we still go deeper, but the basic unit are three type of *Inception Modules* instead of simple layer.
+Based on this basic block, the aim in building Inception network is still to go deeper, but here the authors introduces the three type of *Inception Modules* as a unit of stacking layers.
 Each module factorise large kernels into smaller ones.

-Explain: Type A. Replace 5x5 in GoogLeNet with two 3x3.
-We have already explained this point.
-`mix_typ1` is repeated for three times in the Inception module A.
+Let's look at them one by one.

 ```ocaml env=incpetionv3